KoldBrewEd/broadcaster/README.md

 ## Using it with the [Amplify Console](https://aws.amazon.com/amplify/console/)

 1. Fork this repository into your own GitHub account
-2. Repeats the steps above using the Amplify CLI with multienv support:
+2. Repeat the steps above using the Amplify CLI with multienv support:

     ```bash
     npm install -g @aws-amplify/cli@multienv